drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 ## Checkpoints

 Now that `replay_controller` is running, we need to fail the mission to trigger it.
-But before we look at how it triggers, let's first look at how cps work since we would want to save current cp when we MF.
+But before we look at how it triggers, let's first look at how cps work since we would want to save current CP when we MF.

 Once again, nothing extraordinary, we just look for native `playstats_mission_checkpoint` in our mission script.
 Most likely we'll find this piece of code (`rural_bank_setup` or Paleto Score Setup will be used here):

 ```
 void func_736(int iParam0, char* sParam1, int iParam2, int iParam3, int iParam4, int iParam5)//Position - 0x7E55D
 {
-	iParam0 - new cp,
+	iParam0 - new CP,
-	sParam1 - cp description,
+	sParam1 - CP description,
 	iParam2 - final checkpoint,
-	iParam3 - ignore if new cp < current cp,
+	iParam3 - ignore if new CP < current CP,
 	iParam4 - character, 0 - current character, other values - specific character,
 	iParam5 - smth regarding current vehicle, usually 1